Summary: in this tutorial, you will learn how to create a push button in Swing using the JButton class.

 JOptionPane.showMessageDialog(frame,

-"You've clicked Cancel button"
+"You've clicked the Cancel button");

 }